A traditional post-party breakfast of Spanish hot chocolate (churros con chocolate) is a chocolatey treat Travel Belles can enjoy any time of day

 Put the chocolate and half the milk in a pan and heat gently to dissolve the chocolate.
 Keep stirring until the chocolate has melted.

-Dissolve the cornstarch in rest of the milk and add to the chocolate with the sugar.
+Dissolve the cornstarch in the rest of the milk and add to the chocolate with the sugar.
 Cook on low heat, constantly stirring, until the chocolate has thickened, this should take about five minutes.
 Add extra cornstarch if necessary (depending on the consistency you prefer).

 Remove from the heat and whisk until smooth.